Harry Altham: Personal life and death

-Altham was a schoolmaster and a cricket coach at Winchester College for over thirty years, retiring from the post in 1947.
+Altham was a schoolmaster and a cricket coach at Winchester College for more than thirty years, retiring from the post in 1947.
 From 1927, he was also the housemaster of Chernocke House until his retirement.
 During his time at Winchester, he became an enthusiast for and patron of the sport of rackets.
 After retirement, he remained in Winchester, where he still lent assistance to the college as a "careers master".
 He was made a Commander of the Order of the British Empire (CBE) in the 1957 Birthday Honours.
 He was a renowned after-dinner speaker, being invited to speak at both the centenary dinners for Hampshire and Yorkshire.

 Altham died approximately two hours after a speaking engagement to a cricket society in Sheffield on 11 March 1965, having suffered a heart attack.
 He was survived by his wife Winifred, whom he had married in 1917, with the couple having a son and two daughters; their son, Richard, also played first-class cricket.
 Altham was buried at the Morn Hill Cemetery in Winchester.
 Wisden posthumously described him as "among the best known personalities in the world of cricket".
 According to Swanton in his obituary for The Daily Telegraph: "He was a man of deep and abiding loyalties, with a wonderful facility, which his wife shared, of inspiring the friendship and affection of the young."
-He went on to ask: "have MCC ever had so 'compleat' a cricketer in their seat of honour?"
+He went on to ask: "Have MCC ever had so 'compleat' a cricketer in their seat of honour?"